 The upgrades will help to move cross border traffic more efficiently, and the project will extend safety benefits to the local road networks too.
 These improvements support border enhancements the Canada Border Services Agency (CBSA) has implemented at the Aldergrove/Lynden border crossing.

-Feedback was collected on the project design, including traffic and queuing improvements, the addition of 3B Ave., improvements at 0 Ave., and environmental and drainage improvements.
+Feedback will be collected on the project design, including traffic and queuing improvements, the addition of 3B Ave., improvements at 0 Ave., and environmental and drainage improvements.
 Your input will be considered, along with technical and financial input, as the project team moves into construction of the Hwy.
 13 widening project.